 Right now, the news and political environment surrounding illegal, or "undocumented" aliens can be alarming to you if you snuck across the border for a better life.
 For example, there is a debate over giving illegal immigrants driver's licenses and their compliance with insurance regulations.

 But the fact of the matter is, whether or not California remains a sanctuary state is irrelevant.
-U.S. Citizen and Immigration Services (USCIS) may not entangle themselves in civil case party status.
+U.S. Citizen and Immigration Services ("USCIS") may not entangle themselves in civil case party status.
 Am I making sense so far?

-What About Your Right to a Fair Trial?
+What About Your Right To A Fair Trial?

 This is exactly it.
 A jury may not consider your legal status.
 No matter what, it remains unduly prejudicial.
 In other words, it could be unfair to you and make someone judge you for the wrong reasons.
 The case is about whether or not someone was negligent, and if that caused you palpable harm.
 That's it!